 Decide on what to do with your data and what kind of platform to use for visualizing, analyzing and acting on data.
 There is a wide range of products available, from open source and fully serviced alternatives to integrations with the commonly used platforms in the market.
 Check our marketplace

 How is the data presented and what interface is going to be exposed to the user.
-Are you going to integrate it in an existing ERP system or are you providing your own UI.
+Are you going to integrate it into an existing ERP system or are you providing your own UI?

 Check the regulation for your area of operation with regards to privacy while building this into your design.
-Also check if your security and key management is according to the local regulation.
+Also, check if your security and key management comply with local regulations.

-Set up your production environment by launching a seperate LoRaWAN cluster for complete control over Quality of Service and security.Opt in to network collaboration allowing your devices to run across The Things Network.
+Set up your production environment by launching a separate LoRaWAN cluster for complete control over Quality of Service and security.Opt into network collaboration allowing your devices to run across The Things Network.

 See our Docs

 Do a final assessment on what to do when things break.
-IoT Deployments don’t always go as planned, be prepared for the the worse case.
+IoT Deployments don’t always go as planned, be prepared for the the worst case.